The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Literature Review

 \section{Literature Review}

-\textbf{Finite Basis Expansion Methods.} \citet{stone1994} introduced the hierarchical functional decomposition and derived statistical rates of convergence by approximating $\hilb$ using a finite B-spline tensor product basis. \citet{projection_anova} later extended this result to general tensor product families such as wavelets, polynomials, etc. There have been a number of specific Bayesian and frequentist methods that fall within the general class of models described in \citet{projection_anova}; see, for example, \citet{sparse_bayes_pairwise, spike_slab_additive, Curtis13fastbayesian, dunson_gp_inter}.
+\textit{Finite Basis Expansion Methods.} \citet{stone1994} introduced the hierarchical functional decomposition and derived statistical rates of convergence by approximating $\hilb$ using a finite B-spline tensor product basis. \citet{projection_anova} later extended this result to general tensor product families such as wavelets, polynomials, etc. There have been a number of specific Bayesian and frequentist methods that fall within the general class of models described in \citet{projection_anova}; see, for example, \citet{sparse_bayes_pairwise, spike_slab_additive, Curtis13fastbayesian, dunson_gp_inter, bayes_smooth}.
 Unfortunately, since these methods explicitly generate the tensor product basis, they are computationally intractable as $p$ increases beyond a few hundred or thousand covariates.
+In \citet{radchenko_var}, the authors consider the $Q=2$ setting, and develop the VANISH algorithm to fit nonlinear interaction models under a heredity constraint (i.e., interaction terms are only added if the main effects are selected).
+They authors use a finite basis to model the main and interaction effects but do not assume a tensor product basis.
+Unfortunately, their method does not scale well with larger $p$ since the runtime is $O(p^2)$; see Step 0 of the VANISH algorithm on page 6.
+In \citet{haris_herid}, the authors generalize VANISH (and several other algorithms) by using an alternating directions method of multipliers algorithm to fit interactions.

 Linear models trivially fall within this class as well.
 For $Q=1$, the Lasso and the many related techniques provide fast variable selection and estimation in high-dimensional linear models \citep{atom_pursuit, dantzig, pruning_lasso}.
 For $Q=2$, the hierarchical Lasso \citep{lass_heirch} extends the Lasso to model interactions, and there have been many variants of this model; see, for example, \citet{lim_heirch_lasso, backtrack_heirch_lasso}.
 However, these methods take at least $O(p^2)$ time since they explicitly model all main and interaction effects.
 Other linear interaction methods assume that the interactions have a low-rank structure.
 This structure helps both statistically and computationally; see, for example, \citet{fact_machines, dunson_factor}.
 However, this low-rank structure in the interaction effects might not always hold in practice. \\